Shenandoah Plaza National Historic District: Hangars Two and Three

-Moffett Field's Hangars Two and Three (Mountain View, California) were built at the beginning of WWII for a program of coastal defense.
-The Hangars are still among the world's largest freestanding unsupported wood structures.

 In 1940, the US Navy proposed to the US Congress the development of a lighter-than-air station program for anti-submarine patrolling of the coast and harbors.
-This program proposed the construction, in addition to the expansion at NAS and Lakehurst, the construction of new stations.
+Moffett Field's Hangars Two and Three (Mountain View, California) were built at the beginning of WWII for a coastal defense program.
+These hangars are still among the world's largest freestanding unsupported wood structures.

 The original contract was for steel hangars, 960 ft long, 328 ft wide and 190 ft, helium storage and service, barracks for 228 men, a power plant, landing mat, and a mobile mooring mast.
 The Second Deficiency Appropriation Bill for 1941, passed July 3, 1941, changed the authorization to the construction of 8 facilities to accommodate a total of 48 airships (as requested in 1940), but due to steel rations, a total of 17 large wooden hangars were built among 10 LTA bases.